-These 17 gadgets make great gifts
+These 17 gadgets and electronics make great gifts

 Embr Wave 2

-Born out of MIT, Embr Labs released the new iteration of its temperature-controlling wearable this summer.
+Born out of MIT, Embr Labs released the new iteration of its temperature-controlling wearable over the summer.
 The Embr Wave 2 looks (and wears) like a covert watch or fitness tracker, but it uses a small sensor to deliver hot and cold bursts to your inner wrist in pulsating sessions—which, in theory, tricks your brain’s hypothalamus into perceiving your body temperature to be warmer or cooler.
 Think: putting your wrist against a frosty-cold glass or rubbing ice on your temples.
 We tested the Wave 2 in the dead of summer (through a house move, no less) and felt its subtleties were somewhat effective for us, but could be game-changing for those who struggle with temperature regulation.
-(Which, to be fair, the brand hopes to reach: those going through menopause, chemotherapy, and long COVID-19 are among their target demo.)
+(Which, to be fair, the brand hopes to reach: Those going through menopause, chemotherapy, and long COVID-19 are among the target demo.)

 The Nori Press